 CRO (Conversion Rate Optimization) for mobile is a different ball game when the user is easily distracted or out and about.
 Two things you want to sort out right away is making your website navigation a breeze and tailoring its content to fit smaller screens.

 First, you need to improve your user experience by ensuring that all features are well-arranged and easy to navigate.
-You don’t need your mobile site with too many heavy images.
+You don’t need your mobile site to have many heavy images.

-Try to give your visitors a concise yet detailed menu that shows your key products.
-That way, it is easier to access all areas of your website without getting overwhelmed with all the details.
+Try to give your visitors a concise, yet detailed menu that shows your key products.
+That way, it will be easier to access all areas of your website without getting overwhelmed with all the details.

 Another way to make things easy for your mobile visitors is by integrating autofill into your website.
-This function automatically inputs details that have been provided earlier and save users time as well as the inconvenience of typing into small fields.
+This function automatically inputs details that have been provided earlier, thus saving users time as well as the inconvenience of typing into small fields.

 Asking your visitors to manually fill out form fields can make them want to abandon your website.
 As such, it’s best to use autofill.
 Plus, it helps prevent form errors.